kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 export default class extends Controller {}
 ```

-Here's an example where HTML div -element has an identifier called `hello`, so it's associated to the Stimulus controller named hello_controller.js (example above).<br />
+Here's an example where div -element has a data-controller attribute called `hello`, so it's associated to the Stimulus controller named hello_controller.js (example above).<br />
 The's scope in Stimulus includes the element it's connected to and its children, but not the surrounding elements.
 For example, the `<div>`, `<input>` and `<button>` below are part of the controller’s scope, but the surrounding `<h1>` element is not.